userVincent/KM-DFX/README.md

 ### Step 2: Adjust Configuration

 Open the configuration file and adjust lines 35 and 36 in the KM-DFX.tcl script accordingly:
+(origin_dir should be one folder above the folder in which you cloned the project)

 ```tcl
 set origin_dir "."